How to Care for your Fruit Bushes in Winter

-Winter might not seem the most appealing time of year to dig your secateurs out of the shed to prune your fruit bushes, but it's the most ideal time to complete the task.
+It might not be the most appealing temperatures in which to dig your secateurs out of the shed to prune your fruit bushes, but winter is the most ideal time to complete the task.

 Why bother pruning?

-Many fruit bushes become a tangle of stems after rampant growth from the previous season, so giving your bushes a pruning removes these tangles and lets light and air into the centre of the plant.
-This prevents diseases and makes it easier to access the fruit.
+Many fruit bushes become a tangle of stems after rampant growth from the previous season; pruning lets light and air into the centre of the plant, helping to prevent diseases and making it easier to access the fruit.

 Pruning also lets you dictate the shape of your fruit bushes.
 By creating a strong framework of branches, you will actively encourage growth in a direction that suits the plant and the available space.